jaeseungyum/bem-sass/README.md

   height: 100%;
 }
 ```
-Note that `def-shared-rules` and `shared-rules` should be inside of a block.
+Note that `def-shared-rules` and `shared-rules` should be inside a block.

 ## Caveats

 ### Element and Modifier Cannot be used Stand-Alone
-An element(or a modifier) is a part of a block.
-It has no standalone meaning without it's parent block.
+An element (or a modifier) is a part of a block.
+Outside its block scope, it has no valid meaning.
 ```scss
 // @see https://en.bem.info/method/key-concepts/#element
 @include element(item) { // <-- BAD: element without it's block